yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 Your script should output each calculation WITH a label explaining the value.
 The plot should be output as a PNG/JPG/GIF image committed within your project.

-## Rubric
+## Grading Rubric

+Add, commit, and push your work and submit the URL to your repository for grading.
+You should NOT commit any Parquet or local database files to your repository.

 You will be graded according to the rubric distributed with this assignment.
-Partial credit is given, and you may choose to complete only some of the requirements.
+Partial credit will be given, and you may choose to complete only some of the requirements.